Wave packet decompositions and sharp bilinear estimates for rough Hamiltonian flows: Proof of the bilinear estimates for rough Hamiltonian flows

 We turn to the \emph{base case}, which is dictated by the minimum scale for the validity of wave packet decompositions $r = C \nu^{-2-\delta_0}$ and still obtaining an admissible error for the wave packet decomposition.
 Indeed, this matches that the frequencies are roughly supported on a ball of size $\nu$ (or in the homogeneous case on a slab of size $\nu$).
 In the non-degenerate case we have $\# (\Lambda_r \cap \overline{\mathcal{Y}}_{i,r}) = \mathcal{O}(\nu^{-d \delta_0})$.
 Letting $\delta_0 = c \varepsilon$ for some $c \ll 1$ we can assume that the initial frequency remains unchanged, as this incurs only an error of $r^{\varepsilon}$.
 In the homogeneous case there are possibly more lattice points, but the direction of the frequency does not change essentially.

 By Assumption \ref{ass:Frames} we have the wave packet expansion

 with an error that is negligible on $Q_r$.

-We pigeonhole the amplitude of the wave packets, which is possible assuming $\|f \|_2 = 1$ by linearity and recalling that $\# \T_j \leq r^{100d}$ by Assumption \ref{ass:Frames}.
+We pigeonhole the amplitude of the wave packets, which incurs a logarithmic loss in $r$.
+This follows from assuming $\|f \|_2 = 1$ by linearity and recalling that $\# \T_j \leq r^{100d}$ by Assumption \ref{ass:Frames}.
 Next, we recall that the $\ell^2$-norm of the amplitude coefficients is bounded by the $L^2$-norm of the initial data, and it is enough to show the following estimate for wave packets on the $r$-scale:

 This will be proved via interpolating between the energy estimate:

 which follows from Lemma \ref{lem:AlmostOrthogonalityWavePackets}, after applying H\"older's inequality in time.
 Secondly, we show the following based on biorthogonality: